Arction/lcjs-showcase-renderingSpeed/README.md

 More information about LightningChart<sup>&#174;</sup> JS can be found from our website, https://www.arction.com/lightningchart-js/.

+## Description

+Measuring the time (in milliseconds) required to create a Cartesian Chart, and render a LineSeries with one million data-points.

+Result is shown on Chart.

 ## Getting Started

 The application is hosted at: